rogerclarkgc/Beijing_AQI_spider/development_note.md

 write a multi threading model, when a sub thread is called by main thread, a `time.sleep(seconds)` is called to prevent two much connect request to the bjmemc server

+## 2019-4-15

+i've found it's difficult to use the tesseract to recognize the characters in the screenshot (results unstable, too much parameters to handle)

+so i decided to use old school html parser method (base on bs4) to screen data from the page, it works well. but this

+method may still cost a lot of time in the long-term maintenance.